Border air district

 The Border Air EPA District will monitor measures PM 2.5 (fine particulate matter up to 2.5 microns in diameter).
 All which can also result in negative health effects when inhaled.

-Border Air EPA district
+Border air district

-The device, which begins operating today.
-It will also be used to collect real time data on the levels of air pollutants in San Ysidro.
-Moreover and adjoining communities.
-EPA is also providing $110,000 to the SDAPCD for the two year project.
-For that includes the purchase, installation, and operation of the monitor.
-At the conclusion of the study, if PM 2.5 levels are elevated, the District and EPA will identify its sources.
+At the conclusion of the study, if PM 2.5 levels are elevated, the District and EPA will thereafter identify its sources.
 Finally and also work to reduce it.

 Wood Burning Other Air Pollution EPA District Border Monitoring

 In collaboration with the U.S. General Services Administration (GSA) and the U.S. Customs and Border Protection.
 For the EPA air quality district at the border has a monitor.
-It has been placed on the roof of the pedestrian building at the port of entry.
+It is also placed on the roof of the pedestrian building.
+Located at the port of entry.
 Data from the monitor are posted on the SDAPCD website and will be used to help address air pollution challenges.
 Especially in nearby communities.
 At the completion of the monitoring period, the EPA and SDAPCD will analyze the data.
 Finally and then determine next steps.
 The closest PM 2.5 monitor is in Chula Vista, Calif., about 6 miles north of the port of entry, and does not provide data representative of PM 2.5 emissions at the Border.

 “This air pollution monitor will allow us to track San Ysidro’s air quality and craft solutions to improve the air that local residents breathe,” said County Supervisor Greg Cox, who represents the area.